What do to in Iceland in bad weather

 The land of glaciers and volcanoes has some fascinating hidden surprises for you under the ground.
 No rain over there!
 Check out some caving and ice caving tours, they are less likely to get cancelled due to rain.
 Did you know that ice caves are just the best when the rain washed the snow away from their outer surfaces so the light can shine through the blue ice?
 (Note that the ice cave season in Iceland is from November to March).

 The most wonderful thermal baths are outside of the city.
 Blue Lagoon is of course an excellent choice for a bad weather scenario, but not the only one.
-Secret Lagoon and Laugarvatn Fontana on Golden Circle are highly recommended for thermal bath lovers.
+Secret Lagoon and Laugarvatn Fontana on the Golden Circle are highly recommended for thermal bath lovers.
 My personal favourite is the hot river in Reykjadalur valley, 40km from Reykjavík.
 However, it is not suitable in strong wind or heavy rain, because you must hike 3km in the mountains to reach this location and there are no changing facilities there.
 I would recommend it for adventurers though, just don’t forget to take a dry bag with you!

 Snorkelling or diving between the North American and Eurasian tectonic plates in crystal-blue water with over 100 meters visibility is a lifelong memory, and again, you don’t need to fear raindrops during this activity.
 If the weather is suitable to get to the Þingvellir National Park on the Golden Circle, diving and snorkelling are safe too.